Bhavyakp321/python_tasks/README.md

   2. Derived Class : The class that inherits property is known as derived class.

   **Overloading** : Two or more methods with same name but different number of parameters is known as Overloading.

+####  Run the script

+Select an option from the menu to calculate the area of the chosen shape.

+## Code Execution Instruction

+1. **Clone the repository** to your local machine using the following command:
+   -  git clone  <repository_url>.

+2. **Navigate to repository directory** :
+   - cd  <repository_directory>.

+3. **Run the script** using Python:
+   -  python filename.py.

+4. It results the output based on the python script you are running.